sduoooh/get/README.md

 ## what is this？

- As we all know, articles on Zhihu often disappear for no reason.
+ As we all know, articles on Mohu often disappear for no reason.
 To prevent this from happening, I plan to save them properly.
  This is this trying.

  ## What it can do so？